 Student membership in Sigma Phi Omega is open to undergraduate students majoring or minoring in gerontology and aging services, social science majors focusing on gerontology, and students in related fields with an interest in aging.

-Upsilon Phi Delta
+Upsilon Phi Delta (Healthcare Management)

 Type: Honor society